WYME-CD

-WYME-CD, virtual channel 45 (UHF digital channel 27), is a low-powered, Class A Antenna TV-affiliated television station licensed to Gainesville, Florida, United States.
-Owned by New Age Media, it is sister to two full-power stations: High Springs-licensed dual CBS/MyNetworkTV affiliate WGFL (channel 28) and Gainesville-licensed NBC affiliate WNBW-DT (channel 9).
+WYME-CD (channel 45) is a low-power, Class A television station in Gainesville, Florida, United States, as an affiliate of Antenna TV.
+Owned by New Age Media, it is sister to two full-power stations: dual CBS/MyNetworkTV affiliate WGFL (channel 28) and NBC affiliate WNBW-DT (channel 9).
 The latter is actually owned by MPS Media but operated by New Age Media under a local marketing agreement (LMA).
 All three stations, in turn, are operated under a master service agreement by the Sinclair Broadcast Group.
 The stations share studios on Northwest 80th Boulevard (along I-75/SR 93) in Gainesville and transmitter facilities on Southwest 30th Avenue near Newberry.

 Even though WYME-CD broadcasts a digital signal of its own, its broadcast range is limited to the immediate Gainesville area.
-However, it receives full-market over-the-air coverage via WNBW's fourth digital subchannel (virtual and VHF channel 9.4).
-On cable, WYME-CD can be seen on Cox digital channel 115 in Gainesville.
+However, it receives full-market over-the-air coverage via WNBW's fourth digital subchannel (9.4).